RNC Day 1: Here's what to expect as the RNC kicks off in Milwaukee after Trump assassination attempt

 What's on the agenda?

 The roll call delegate count is expected to begin Monday afternoon, when around 2,400 delegates from around the country will come together to officially nominate Trump.
-Proceeding in alphabetical order, states are expected to announce how many delegates they will be delivering to each candidate.
+States are expected to announce how many delegates they will be delivering to each candidate.
 Trump is expected to officially accept the nomination in a speech on Thursday.

 Each day of the convention features a theme that plays off of Trump's "Make America Great Again" tagline.
 Monday's theme is "Make America Wealthy Once Again," in a nod to the economic policies under the Trump administration and the promise to "usher in a new age of prosperity" should the former president return to office, his campaign outlined.